ekratia/ekratia/docs/deployment.rst

 This project relies on Environment variables.

-Please make sure you define the variables according to the `Settings <settings.rst>`_ page:
+Please make sure you define the variables according to the `Settings <settings.html>`_ page:

 Deployment to Production on AWS